 5. Do You Bill Progressively?

 Progress Billing is another variable that needs to be discussed.
 Again our goal is your goal, a satisfied customer.
 Your customer (the account debtor) makes the rules and it is difficult to ascertain their ultimate satisfaction until a job is at the completion stage.
-As mentioned above, please have all job steps mapped out completely and make sure they match the contract’s language and your customer’s vendor agreements.
+As mentioned above, please have all the job steps mapped out completely and make sure they match the contract’s language and your customer’s vendor agreements.

 Why Choose Contract Financing with Us?

 PO Funding has deep experience in contract financing.
-When strong balance sheet based traditional lenders, SBA lenders or traditional banks underwriting won’t offer business credit, PO Funding is there with a financial solution.
+When strong balance sheet based traditional lenders, SBA lenders or traditional banks underwriting won’t provide business credit, PO Funding is there with a financial solution.
 Not only are we familiar with all the different types of contract finance, but we have funded in almost every industry.